djleedke/django-auth-template/README.md

 # Django Auth Template

-This is a base template created for Django that has the default Django authentication system implemented along with a few minor tweaks.
-It's designed to be a starting point for future projects that I would like to implement a login system in.
+This is a base template created for Django that has the default Django authentication system implemented along with a few other tweaks.
+It's designed to be a starting point for future projects that I would like to implement a login system for.

 ### Features